semanticsean/ATAT/README.md

 (If you want to use an existing dev or sandbox account, run thread-reconciler.py in /tools to index processed_threads.json.)

-# Features
-AI-Focused Email Client: Tailored specifically for AI agents, enhancing their communication capabilities and availability to do real work with nothing more than a "fw" or "cc".

-Email Addresses for AI Agents: Enable dozens of agents through a single new email address using email aliases.
-Nothing more than IMAP / SMTP required.* Keep archives of all conversations, and secure AI by boxing it into your existing email security infrastructure.

-Automated Agent Management: Manage multiple AI personas effortlessly.
-Once the client is running, it can handle a queue of messages, or sleep and check every 10 minutes for new messages.

-Advanced Shortcode System: Empower your AI agents with unique, powerful shortcodes for complex tasks.
-Run multi-chunk API calls with !detail! request part one !split! request part two !detail!.
-See Shortcode section for details.

-Agents can read PDFs but text only.

 # 🦾 NEW AGENT